 Studies the major components of the discipline of geography with particular reference to the major regions of the world.
-Offered fall semester, even years.
+Offered as needed.

 FOUNDATIONS

 Special Topics and Advanced Topics courses are offered on occasion to meet special needs of students.
 These variable credit-hour courses are offered at all levels (191, 291, 391, 491).